Jay Rayner: Books and broadcasting career

-Rayner's subsequent books were about food: The Man Who Ate the World (2008) comprised a year of experiences at Michelin starred restaurants in Las Vegas, Moscow, Dubai, Tokyo, New York, London, and Paris; A Greedy Man In a Hungry World (2014) was about food sustainability; The Ten (Food) Commandments (2016) comprised ten food laws he exhorted readers to observe; My Last Supper (2019) used the question of his last meal to explore his food past; and Nights Out at Home (2024) was a cookbook based on meals that had impressed him.
+Rayner's subsequent books were about food: The Man Who Ate the World (2008) comprised a year of experiences at Michelin starred restaurants in Las Vegas, Moscow, Dubai, Tokyo, New York, London, and Paris; A Greedy Man In a Hungry World (2014) was about food sustainability; The Ten (Food) Commandments (2016) comprised ten food laws he exhorted readers to observe; My Last Supper (2019) used the question of his last meal to explore his food past; and Nights Out at Home (2024) and Nights Out in the Kitchen were cookbooks based on meals that had impressed him.
+The last of these was announced in November 2025 and is scheduled for September 2026.
 He has also published the compilations My Dining Hell: Twenty Ways to Have a Lousy Night Out (2012) and Wasted Calories and Ruined Nights (2018), which each featured 20 of his negative restaurant reviews, and Chewing the Fat (2021), which comprised 40 of his earlier columns.

 Rayner also presented nearly 200 films for The One Show between 2009 and 2016.
 He also presented BBC Radio 4's The Food Quiz and the station's food panel programme The Kitchen Cabinet; by 2023, the latter was airing its 40th series.
 In March 2019, he began presenting Out to Lunch, a podcast created by The Kitchen Cabinet co-producer Jez Nelson.
 Most episodes featured Rayner inviting a guest out to a restaurant of his choosing, although some episodes filmed during the COVID-19 pandemic were filmed remotely using takeaways and retitled In for Lunch.
 Adrian Edmondson took over the podcast in October 2023.
 Rayner also periodically appeared as a critic on episodes of the UK version of MasterChef and won its 2023 Battle of the Critics edition, for which he won a gold trophy shaped like a knife and fork.
 The latter was his idea, as he felt readers of Nights Out at Home would not believe his recipes were his.
 He has also judged the BBC Two series Eating With the Enemy, the first two series of the American show Top Chef Masters, and the Channel 4 series Tried and Tasted.
-His sour television demeanour earned him the sobriquet "Acid Rayner".
+His sour television demeanour earned him the nickname "Acid Rayner".